-Four categories of 'Abuse' Definitions taken from Keeping Children Safe in Education September 2023.
+Four categories of 'Abuse' Definitions taken from Keeping Children Safe in Education September 2024.

-To ensure that our children are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.
-Abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+To ensure that our children are protected from harm, we need to understand what types of behaviour constitute abuse, neglect and exploitation, understanding that children can be at risk of harm inside and outside of the school/college, inside and outside of home, and online.
+Abuse, neglect and exploitation safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap one another.

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.